PolinaPavlovich/CONCLUS_archive/README.md

-It is an old archive version of CONCLUS.
+Warning: It is an old archive version of CONCLUS.
 For the new version, please check https://github.com/PolinaPavlovich/CONCLUS.

 # CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion